opensanctions/site/_content/matcher.md

 title: How we score matches
 path: /matcher/
 summary: |
-    The OpenSpending API supports matching of entities using a simple query-by-example mechanism.
+    The OpenSanctions API supports matching of entities using a simple query-by-example mechanism.
 For transparency, you can find the weighting of features used in that API here.
 ---